AlessandradellaFazia/admhomework1/README.md

  ***
  ## stamps
  The folder contains PDF files.

- Each file is a printout of a HacherRank profile submissions page. with both failures and successes.
+ Each file is a printout of a HacherRank profile submissions page,

+ with both failures and successes.

  Every failure is followed by relative success.